Configuring a self-hosted agent#

 You get an agent type registration token when you create an agent type in the Semaphore UI.
 If the token specified is not correct, the agent will not start.

 By default, the agent will generate a random name.
 If you want to set a custom name, you can use this configuration parameter.
 The name must have between 8 and 64 characters.
+A pre-signed AWS STS GetCallerIdentity URL can also be used, if the agent type allows it.

 Environment variables are used to expose agents to jobs.
 When using the command line argument